cscwcu/workshops/python/01_numpy_and_pandas.md

    print(f'Time taken: {end_time - start_time} seconds')
    ```

+NumPy is a powerful library that provides a wide range of functions for numerical computing.
+It is a fundamental tool for data analysis, scientific computing, and machine learning in Python.

+**Side note:** Throughout this workshop we imported various libraries as we needed them for the examples.
+Do not do this in your code!
+It is best practice to import all libraries at the beginning of your script.

 ---

-## 2. Pandas
+## 1.2.
+Pandas

 ### What is Pandas?

-Panda bears are usually characterised by their white coat with black patches around the eyes, ears, legs and shoulders -- oh, sorry.
+Pandas are mammals of the family Ursidae, usually characterised by their white coat with black patches around the eyes, ears, legs and shoulders-- oh, sorry.
 Wrong pandas...

-Pandas is a widely used, fast, flexible, and open source data analysis and manipulation tool built in python.
-It can be used widely for data wrangling and handling datasets, and is commonly paired with NumPy (see we told you) in order to create the most efficient dataframe library in python.01_numpy_and_pandas
+Pandas is a widely used, fast, flexible, and open source data analysis and manipulation tool built in Python.
+It can be used widely for data wrangling and handling datasets, and is commonly paired with NumPy (see we told you) in order to create the most efficient dataframe library in Python.
+You can learn more about Pandas [here.](https://pandas.pydata.org/)

+This part of the workshop will cover the basics of Pandas, including how to install it, load datasets, and perform common operations.

 ### Let's Get Started